wiwa1978/blog-hugo-netlify/content/devops/2021-02-05-FlaskBasic-Heroku.md

 ### Create a Procfile

 A Procfile is a mechanism for declaring what commands must be run by your application's dynos on the Heroku platform.
-It basically tells Heroku what commands to execute.
+Dyno's are small and lightweight containers that execute the code.
+So the procfile in fact tells Heroku what commands to execute.
 To that extend, create a Procfile under the root of your folder.
-Note this file is case-sensitive and should have a capital P.
+Note this file is case-sensitive and should have a capital `P`.

 The below command will just tell heroku to run the `gunicorn` command to execute the wsgi,py file with the app entrypoint.